 Devotee: I have two feelings or ideas about what is happening that I would like to ask You about.
 The first is that You absorb the "bad" karma of Your

 Devotee: That is what I see, that is what I experience — but I am not certain.

 "The Path of the Great Form", My "Bright" Word

 In meditating everyone I take on each and every one — to Myself.
 In taking on each and every one, I burn up, in Myself, the egoity of each and every one — thus releasing each one's "karmas", and releasing the "world"-pattern altogether.

 "The Boundless Self-Confession", The Aletheon

 The bliss that countless devotees experienced in His Company coincided with this release from karmas — release from the knot of self — that Adi Da was always spontaneously performing, as He meditated His devotees.
 However, Adi Da also described how the release would only be temporary, because we would leave His Company and begin to "re-knot" ourselves.
-So those occasions were not merely a Transmission of Love-Bliss; in any of those extraordinary occasions, if we could have matched Adi Da's dissolution of our karmas with self-understanding of all those karmas — enough to not re-engage them again — we could have ceased to be a karmic entity. . . we could have been liberated in that very moment!
+So those occasions were not merely a Transmission of Love-Bliss; they were also a release from (some significant degree of) egoic knotting, through karmic patterning.
+In any of those extraordinary occasions, if we could have matched Adi Da's dissolution of our karmas with self-understanding of all those karmas — enough to not re-engage them again — we could have ceased to be a karmic entity. . . we could have been liberated in that very moment!

 but also stresses that "all the karma that must be seen, that must become your responsibility, can be shown to you easily":